tri-cods/html-css/theory-to-practice.md

 - Elizabeth Maddock Dillon, [“By Design: Remapping the Colonial Archive”](https://doi.org/10.1215/01642472-3315838), _Social Text_ 33, no. 4 125 (2015): 142–147.

 This scholarly article also discusses the [_Slave Revolt in Jamaica, 1760–1761: A Cartographic Narrative_](http://revolt.axismaps.com/) project, a digital archive and interactive map of Tacky's Rebellion.
 Elizabeth Maddock Dillon argues for the centrality of the question of design in building websites.
 Dillon underscores the importance of thoughtful attention to the arrangement of imagery and text, the choice of iconography used to express information, and the form of data visualizations when creating online digital humanities projects.
-The article suggests the ways in which emergent digital technologies might enable new modes of creating knowledge.

 ## Other Tutorials